 Cognitive Interventions for Traumatic Brain Injury

 When you’re new to working with patients affected by acquired or traumatic brain injuries, it can be challenging, exciting, and even stressful as an OT student or new occupational therapy practitioner.
-This is especially true if you have not been exposed to such a patient or any cognitive interventions for traumatic brain injury.
+This is especially true if you have not been exposed to many of these types of patient or any cognitive interventions for traumatic brain injury.

 AOTA’s definition really sums it up pretty clearly and concisely, defining traumatic brain injury as…